status-im/swarms/ideas/310-core-team-proposal.md

 * **maintenance** - that means this effort is continuous and doesn't have any end date or exit criteria (publishing a mobile release is a good example, we don't stop)
 * **project** - something that has a clear exit criteria, with a few iterations, after which the task is considered completed (for instance, when LES option is there and works)

+## Process (aka How We Work?)

+### Projects

+Each project that is currently active should have an umbrella issue that should link all the other issues.
+It contains a full description of the project and is closed when the project is considered "done".

+Some high-level discussions might also happen there.

+This issue should contain all the other issues grouped into areas if necessary.

+Each project should contain **Vision**, **Scope** and **Tradeoffs**.
+1. Vision: a high-level goal of the project or a problem we are trying to solve.
+2. Scope: limiting conditions that we empose on ourselves when implementing the project (what it is doing and what it is NOT doing).
+3. Tradeoffs: a lot of projects can contain tradeoffs that make is feasible to implement.
+These should be documented there.

+See https://github.com/status-im/status-react/issues/6757 as an example of a similar issue.

+The projects list should have links to umbrella issues for each projects.

+### Meetigns & Philosophy

+Process can be revisited through retrospective.
+Probably, the process should go to a github repository as a markdown file and using PRs to update it.

+Taking as little of the parallel projects as possible.
+For example, we have to do maintenance anyway, so adding one other project as a focus area should be okay.

+Weekly sync-up calls
+- goals for the week
+- focus area, progress
+- post-meeting report in a Discuss thread

+Post-project retrospective with post-mortem
+- when the project milestone is done/failed
+- when we are deciding to switch to another focus area

+[DRIs](https://www.forbes.com/sites/quora/2012/10/02/how-well-does-apples-directly-responsible-individual-dri-model-work-in-practice/#38840682194c) for focus areas / maintenance tasks:
+- single point of contact
+- focused on one thing (one can be a DRI only to one focus area/maintenance task)

 # Core: Maintenance

 #### 1. Battery usage